vitalets/playwright-bdd/docs/writing-steps/snippets.md

 # Snippets

-Snippets allow to quickly create definitions for missing steps.
+Snippets allow you to quickly create definitions for missing steps.

 Example: